-Basic earnings per ordinary share and preference share for all years presented have been calculated in accordance with SFAS No. 128 (Earnings per Share) using the two-class method based upon the weighted-average number of ordinary and preference shares outstanding.
-Basic earnings per ordinary share is computed by dividing net income less preference amounts by the weighted-average number of ordinary shares and preference shares outstanding during the year.
+Basic earnings per ordinary share and preference share are computed in accordance with IAS 33 (Earnings per Share).
+Basic earnings per ordinary share is computed by dividing net income of the group less preference amounts by the weighted-average number of ordinary shares and preference shares outstanding during the year.
 Basic earnings per preference share is derived by adding the preference per preference share to the basic earnings per ordinary share.
 Diluted earnings per share include the effect of all potentially dilutive instruments on ordinary shares and preference shares that would have been outstanding during the year.
-The awards granted under Fresenius' and Fresenius Medical Care's stock incentive plans (see Note 28, Stock options) can result in a dilutive effect.
+The awards granted under Fresenius' and Fresenius Medical Care's stock incentive plans (see Note 29, Stock options) can result in a dilutive effect.

-j) Cash and cash equivalents
+k) Cash and cash equivalents